| |

 Step 5 – Place Halloween Candles on Base

-For the base used left over shingles the previous owners had left behind.
-And old floor mat, or a dollar store rubber mat, will work as well.
+For the base I used leftover shingles the previous owners had left behind.
+Any old floor mat, or a dollar store rubber mat, would also work.
+You want to arrange the pool noodle pieces so they are different heights, it adds to the spooky look and makes the candle flames visible.

-Add a thick layer of E600 to the end of your pool noodles.
-Next push the entire bundle of noodles onto the nails.
+Add a thick layer of E6000 to the bottom end of your pool noodles.
+Next, push the entire bundle of noodles onto the nails.
 When doing this a couple of my nails bent over.
 I lifted the mat with the noodles still attached and straightened the nails from the bottom.

 If you need better directions I show how to do this in the video tutorial.